strebuh/crypto_currencies_models/README.md

 ![tesult_table2](img/tesult_table2.png)

 Table above shows example output, where a row contains Engle&Granger and Johansen cointegration procedures results, testing for integration of series that are themselves I(1).
 Each row of the table contains several information.
+The full results (full table) is availabe in **all_combinations_coint_2.RDS** object in data cataloge.

-First column  is the **range of  time of in sample data**, **number of observations** used for each currency in cointegration procedure.
-Next 3 columns are consecutively **name of the first crypto currency** followed by **adf test p-value** for the first augmentation that do not reveal the problem of autocorrelation of any lag; *if mentioned p-value is higher that 5%* critical value, next column contain **adf test p-values of the first difference series**.
-Columns 7-9 present the according results for second crypto currency.
-Column 10 tells the rank of VECM model obtained from **Johansen test **(**zero**: no cointegrating vector; **one**: one cointegrating vector).
+1. First column  is the **range of  time of in sample data**, **number of observations** used for each currency in cointegration procedure.
+2. Next 3 columns are consecutively **name of the first crypto currency** followed by **adf test p-value** for the first augmentation that do not reveal the problem of autocorrelation of any lag; *if mentioned p-value is higher that 5%* critical value, next column contain **adf test p-values of the first difference series**.
+3. Columns 7-9 present the according results for second crypto currency.
+4. Column 10 tells the rank of VECM model obtained from **Johansen test **(**zero**: no cointegrating vector; **one**: one cointegrating vector).
 One additional improvement to be done is to introduce another column, Jarque-Bera test of residuals, which would suggest if Johansen test assumption of normality is met.

-Last three columns refer to linear combination of crypto currencies.
+5. Last three columns refer to linear combination of crypto currencies.
 It's adf statistic, cointegrating vector and information, and final information regarding cointegration.

 There are three possibilties: